-Cleveland Clinic's Department of Orthopaedics is ranked 3rd in the nation according to U.S. News & World Report “America’s Best Hospitals” rankings for 2018-19.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
 This distinction follows years of continued excellence in a variety of musculoskeletal surgeries and transplantations.
 The Department of Urology is ranked 2nd in the nation, and cardiology and cardiac surgery are ranked 1st in the country for the 19th straight year.

 According to the American Association of Tissue Banks, more than 900,000 bone and soft tissue allografts are used every year for a variety of procedures nationally, making bone and soft tissue the most common type of transplant.
 Some 20 disciplines across 11 of Cleveland Clinic’s institutes and Ambulatory Surgery Centers (ASC) utilize bone and soft tissue during surgical reconstruction.

 The Tissue Transplant Program includes Cardiology/Cardiothoracic Surgery, Bone Transplant (which includes Orthopaedics, Pediatric Orthopaedics, Spine and Neurology), Urology, Colorectal Surgery, Vascular Surgery, Dentistry, Plastic Surgery, Obstetrics and Gynecology, Andrology and In Vitro Fertilization, General Surgery and Dermatology.